You can now order your parking permits online. To order your parking permit please visit our online Parking Permit form.

-In accordance with new Microchipping legislation, all dogs (over the age of eight weeks) must be microchipped.
-Upon collection of your dog from Birmingham Dogs Home, you will be offered microchipping at a cost of £12.50.
-If you decide against this, the Environmental Protection Technician will be notified and a notice will be served, requiring you to have your dog microchipped within 21 days.
+The new Microchipping legislation requires all dogs (over the age of eight weeks) to be microchipped.
+Upon collection of your dog, you will be advised to have your dog microchipped.
+If you decide against this, you will be served with a notice, requiring you to have your dog microchipped within 21 days.
 If you fail to comply with the notice, you will be liable to pay a fine of £500.

-The Environmental Protection Technician works in conjunction with DogLost and K9 Search UK to maximise the chances of stray dogs being reunited with their rightful owners.
-Our stray dog service is delivered in-house by our Environmental Protection Technician; stray dogs are considered a high priority and are attended to as soon as possible.
+We work in conjunction with DogLost and K9 Search UK to maximise the chances of stray dogs being reunited with their rightful owners.

 If you have found a dog after these times, or on a Saturday, you are permitted to transport the dog to Birmingham Dogs Home yourself.
 Birmingham Dogs Home is located at Catherine-de-Barnes Lane, Catherine-de-Barnes, Solihull, B92 0DJ.
-While we accept that Birmingham Dogs Home is not on our patch, Stratford strays receive excellent provision and we are indebted to them for offering stray dog facilities.
+You could also ask your local veterinary practice if they would scan the dog to see if it is microchipped and can be reunited with its owners.